bacongubbe/DeveloperJokesApp/README.md

 See the deployed API [here!](https://jokes.bacongubbe.dev/api/jokes/random)

+## Disclaimer
+The development and maintanace of the application has been moved over to / adopted by @appliedtechnology in a private repository.

 ## Background

 In order for new developers to learn how to use various API's, we've previously worked with various open API's that are